 Jeremiah speaks of Judah’s coming destruction.
 “Then shall I kindle a fire in the gates thereof, and it shall devour the palaces of Jerusalem, and it shall not be quenched” (Jeremiah 17:27).
 If one visits Jerusalem today, they do not find a fire that is still burning (unless we spiritualize this text to suggest the continual conflict between those Semitic cousins who are still throwing rocks at each other after all these centuries).
 Unquenchable fire simply means fire that will not be put out until that which it is destroying is utterly consumed.

-Does God teach in his word that evil people will be punished?
+Thoughts on Punishment of the wicked – Does God teach in his word that evil people will be punished?
 Yes.
 Does the Bible tell us of those who have lived ungodly lives being held accountable for their disobedience and willful sin?
 Of course there is; Scripture even hints of degrees of reward and punishment.
 We trust that God will punish in exact correctness and fairness those who are not among the redeemed.

 Will not the God of all heaven and earth do right by his creation?
 He will reward those who are found in his marvelous grace just as his holy and divine will decides.
 And I realize that these truths will mess up a lot of sermon outlines.
 So be it.
 I threw my old erroneous sermons on hell in the fire.
 They were consumed.
 Good riddance.